zabbix-tools/g2z/README.md

 Loadable Modules offer a significant performance increase (being native C libraries) and *reduce* the overhead of dependencies.
-Unfortunately, modules are rarely adopted because the effort and expertice required to write one in C is a great deal more than writing a script in a higher level language like Perl.
+Unfortunately, modules are rarely adopted because the effort and expertise required to write one in C is a great deal more than writing a script in a higher level language like Perl.